Guide to Taking Insurance in Blackjack

 Insurance in Blackjack Cost & Examples

 How much does insurance cost in blackjack?
-Usually, you’re looking at half of your original bet.
-Some casinos require an exact 50%, while others allow any amount up to that.
+Usually, you’re looking at half of your original bet but some casinos require an exact 50%, and others allow any amount up to that.

 As far as how much blackjack insurance pays out, it’s 2:1.
 If you bet $10 on insurance and win, you receive $20 plus your original $10 back.